juanrivillas/Meta-analysis-parental-SEP-inflammation/README.md

 # Meta-analysis

+Project title: The intergenerational effects of low parental socioeconomic position (SEP) on offspring's inflammation and cardiometabolic outcomes in adulthood.

-This repository contains R code for conducting a meta-analysis investigating the relationship between low parental socioeconomic position (SEP) and offspring's inflammation and cardiometabolic outcomes in later life.
-The meta-analysis covers 1) Cardiovascular function, 2) Glucose metabolism, 3) Lipid metabolism, 4) Adiposity, and 5) Inflammation.
+This repository contains R code for conducting a meta-analysis investigating the relationship between low parental socioeconomic position (SEP) and offspring's inflammation and cardiometabolic outcomes in later life using a systematic review and meta-analysis.
+Research question: Is low parental SEP affecting cardiometabolic and inflammatory dysregulation in adulthood?

-This script to calculate power for a random-effects meta-analysis based on https://journals.sagepub.com/doi/abs/10.3102/1076998609346961
+The meta-analysis covers biomarkers of 1) Cardiovascular function, 2) Glucose metabolism, 3) Lipid metabolism, 4) Adiposity, and 5) Inflammation.

 This reporsitory is organised as follows:

 -Data Processing: Scripts for data cleaning, formatting, and harmonization across studies included in the meta-analysis.